weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

 ## What you will need to complete this chapter

-If you are using OSX or Windows, you can install docker, docker machine, virtualbox, compose (OSX only) and kitematix using [Docker Toolbox](https://www.docker.com/toolbox).
+If you are using OSX or Windows, you can install Docker, Docker Machine, Virtualbox, Compose (OSX only) and Kitematix using [Docker Toolbox](https://www.docker.com/toolbox).

-For other operating systems, you will need to install and configure the following separately before proceeding:
+For all other operating systems, install and configure the following separately before proceeding:

   - [`docker-machine`](http://docs.docker.com/machine/#installation) binary (_`>= 0.2.0`_)
   - [`docker`](https://docs.docker.com/installation/#installation) binary, at lest the client (_`>= v1.6.x`_)
   - [VirtualBox](https://www.virtualbox.org/wiki/Downloads) (_`>= 4.3.x`_)
   - `curl` (_any version_)

-_If you completed [Part one of this tutorial][ch1], you should already have all of these dependencies installed._
+_If you completed [Part one of this tutorial][ch1], you should have all of these dependencies installed._

 ## Let's go!

 Note that the first several sections of this guide describes how to provision the cluster on the command line manually.
-If you want to jump ahead and see Weave in action right away, then refer to "Putting It All Together Below" where several scripts are provided which automates the whole process.
+If you want to   jump ahead and see Weave in action right away, then refer to "Putting It All Together" below, where several helpful shell scripts are provided, which automate the whole process.

 First, select the number of VMs to provision.
-This example limits the number of VMs to 3 to demonstrate Weave in a cluster environment, while at the same time still run comfortably on most laptops.
+This example limits the number of VMs to 3 to demonstrate Weave in a cluster environment, while at the same time can still run comfortably on most laptops.
 In a production setting however, you can have any number of hosts in a  Docker Swarm and connect them using Weave.

 We will refer to these VM names throughout this tutorial: